 - Insert plugs fully into sockets.

-- Never force a three-prong cord into a two-sot outlet.
+- Never force a three-prong plug into a two-slot outlet.

 - Install tamper-resistant electrical outlets if you have young children.